oracle-livelabs/developer/sqlcl-mcp-server-intro/files/create_a_react_app_prompt.md

 ## CO schema exploration

-1. Connect as the chosen connection (user) and explore the CO tables
+1. Connect as the chosen connection (user) and explore the CO tables.
+DO NOT use SQLcl's MCP Sever "schema-information" tool for this exploration.
-2. Provide me with a summary of insights on the CO tables
+2. Provide me with a summary of insights on the CO tables.
 3. Recommend to me some potential statistics/metrics in this CO schema that would be interesting for the single page web application.
 4. Allow me to choose one of these statistics/metrics to use for the single page web application.